-The Service contributes to sampling surveys organized by Food Standards Scotland, Lothian and Borders Food Liaison Group and the Scottish Food Enforcement Liaison Committee.
+The Service contributes to sampling surveys organized by Food Standards Scotland, Lothian and Borders Food Liaison Group and the Scottish Food Enforcement Liaison Committee (SFELC).

-Food Standards Scotland have been working more closely with local food authorities on sampling directed at priorities identified by its intelligence gathering activities.
-This work is resourced by FSS and organised in collaboration with the Public Analyst At the time of writing surveys had not been finalised.
+Food Standards Scotland (FSS) have been working more closely with local food authorities on sampling directed at priorities identified by its intelligence gathering activities.
+This work may be resourced by FSS, is co-ordinated by SFELC in collaboration with the Public Analyst and delivered by local authority food enforcement services.
+An indicative list of the FSS sampling projects is given at Objective 8 below